-I move slightly from one butt cheek to the other, as subtly as I can, hoping my face does not reveal my deep discomfort after sitting on a six inch high solid wood plank stool for the last two hours.
-It is the best seat in the house, and as the guest getting a one-on-one cooking lesson from cook Afura, matriach of the household, I don’t want to look like the soft western tourist I obviously am.
-Sweat breaks out on my forehead and also trickles down my backbone in this midday heat.
-I am in Afura’s house in this very basic village on the outskirts of Stonetown, and we are cooking on a charcoal brazier in the bare open courtyard, between the three concrete-block rooms which form a house about the size of my bedroom.
+I move slightly from one butt cheek to the other, as subtly as I can, hoping my face does not reveal my deep discomfort.
+I’ve been sitting on a solid wood stool only six inches high for the last two hours.
+It is the best seat in the house, and as the guest getting a one-on-one cooking lesson from cook Afura, matriach of the household, I don’t want to look rude.
+Sweat breaks out on my forehead and trickles down my backbone in this midday heat.
+Afura’s home is in a very basic village on the outskirts of Stonetown, and we are cooking on a charcoal brazier in the packed earth internal courtyard, between the three small concrete-block rooms which form the house.

-More flour is sprinkled onto the flat wooden board and Afura rolls out the first globe of pastry until about twelve centimetres in diameter, and then rubs a tbsp of oil across the top of the rolled circle of pastry, to keep it soft.
-She folds it over and over until it is a strip about 2cm wide, tugging it gently lengthwise as she does.
-After resting the strip for a few minutes, she stretches it gently until it is about 25 cms long, double its original length.
-Lying it on the board, she rolls both ends into the middle, and when the two coils meet, she folds one on top of the other , like a double decker cinnamon roll, and then rolls it flat one more time until its 12 cm diameter again.
-Now it is time to throw it onto the hot oiled pan on the charcoal to cook to brown flaky perfection.
+More flour is sprinkled onto the flat wooden board and Afura rolls out the first globe of pastry until about twelve centimetres in diameter, and then rubs a tbsp of oil across the top to keep it soft.
+She folds it over and over into a strip about 2cm wide, tugging it gently longer as she does.
+After resting the dough for a few minutes, she stretches it gently again until it is about 25 cms long, double its original length.
+Lying it on the board, she rolls both ends into the middle, and when the two coils meet, she folds one on top of the other , like a double decker cinnamon roll, and then rolls it flat yet again.
+Finally it is thrown onto the hot oiled pan on the charcoal and cooked to brown flaky perfection.

 In the meantime, my legs and rear have gone numb, making me unsteady as I try to rise to my feet for a stretch, giving the family a good laugh.
 Today is going to be delicious, but not so comfortable.